-This category includes equity instruments held for trading and currency options.
+This category includes equity instruments which the Group had not irrevocably elected to classify at fair value through OCI and currency options.

 A derivative embedded in a hybrid contract, with a financial liability or non-financial host, is separated from the host and accounted for as a separate derivative if: the economic characteristics and risks are not closely related to the host; a separate instrument with the same terms as the embedded derivative would meet the definition of a derivative; and the hybrid contract is not measured at fair value through profit or loss.
 Embedded derivatives are measured at fair value with changes in fair value recognized in profit or loss.
 Reassessment only occurs if there is either a change in the terms of the contract that significantly modifies the cash flows that would otherwise be required or a reclassification of a financial asset out of the fair value through profit or loss category.